dimagi/commcare-hq/corehq/apps/cloudcare/static/cloudcare/js/README.md

 The app preview and web apps UIs are largely identical, but a few places do distinguish between them, using the `environment` attribute of the current user.
 Search for the constants `PREVIEW_APP_ENVIRONMENT` and `WEB_APPS_ENVIRONMENT` for examples.

 [hq.events.js](https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/cloudcare/static/cloudcare/js/formplayer/hq.events.js), although not in this directory, is only really relevant to app preview.
-It controls the ability to communicate with HQ, which is used for the "phone icons" on app preview: back, refresh, and siwtching between the standard "phone" mode and the larger "tablet" mode.
+It controls the ability to communicate with HQ, which is used for the "phone icons" on app preview: back, refresh, and switching between the standard "phone" mode and the larger "tablet" mode.

 #### config.js